dendronhq/dendron-site/vault/dendron.topic.workspace.sqlite.md

 This is documentation for running Dendron using sqlite as the metadata backend.
 It is currently a #stage.germ feature

 ## Details

+> WARNING: we currently do not support windows for the SQLite metadata backend

 Switching to using sqlite as the metadatacan result in 30x speed up on lookup queries (50k notes, queries complete in ~5ms vs +150ms).
 The search is based off the SQLite's built-in [FTS5 extension](https://www.sqlite.org/fts5.html).